EchooWww/self_learning/readme.md

 ### 0.2 `this` keyword

 - refer to an object when the function is called, when called from the global scope, it refers to the window object of the browser
-- If the function is attached to an objet, and called by that object, `this` would be referring the object
+- If the function is attached to an object, and called by that object, `this` would be referring the object
+- In an event handler, `this` refers to the DOM element that the handler is attached to>

 ### 0.3 Pass-by-value and pass-by-reference